salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 MCCordovaPlugin.isPushEnabled(successCallback, errorCallback);
 ```

-The successCallback will include a result parameter in the following format: `true/false`
+The successCallback will include a result parameter in this format: `true/false`

 #### getSystemToken

-Get the System Token of the Marketing Cloud SDK.
+Gets the system token of the Marketing Cloud SDK.

 ```javascript
 MCCordovaPlugin.getSystemToken(successCallback, errorCallback);
 ```

-The successCallback will include a result parameter in the following format: `"systemToken"`
+The successCallback includes a result parameter in this format: `"systemToken"`

->Important Note: If you are going to use Push Notifications in iOS make sure you call enablePush as Push is not enabled by default on start up.

 #### enablePush

-Enables push and push accessories in the SDK.
+Enables push and push accessories in the Marketing Cloud SDK.

 ```javascript
 MCCordovaPlugin.enablePush();
 ```

+> To use push notifications in iOS, call `enablePush`.
+Push is not enabled by default on start up.

 #### disablePush

-Disables push and push accessories in the SDK.
+Disables push and push accessories in the Marketing Cloud SDK.

 ```javascript
 MCCordovaPlugin.disablePush();